rdcoletta/sv_nams/README.md

 Rscript scripts/summary_raw_gbs.R data/GBS-output/tmp analysis/qc/raw_gbs
 ```

 In order to visualize how the markers are distributed along the chromosomes, I ploted karyotypes of 3 random RILs for each population with `scripts/plot_ril_karyotypes.R`.
-I used the chromosome coordinates from `analysis/qc/B73_RefGen_V4_chrm_info.txt` and the centromere positions from `analysis/qc/centromeres_Schneider-2016-pnas_v4.bed`.
+I used the chromosome coordinates from `analysis/qc/B73_RefGen_V4_chrm_info.txt` and the centromere positions from `analysis/qc/centromeres_Schneider-2016-pnas_v4.bed`, which are from B73 v4 reference genome.

 ```bash